Hanoi Food What and Where to Eat in Hanoi, Vietnam by JetSettingFools.com

 Pho Cuon Huong Mai

 MAP.
-Nearly every restaurant on the Truc Bach Lake island serves Pho Cuon – and most also serve Pho Chien Phong.
+Nearly every restaurant on the Truc Bach Lake Island serves Pho Cuon – and most also serve Pho Chien Phong.
 We went with a locals’ suggestion to eat at the highly-rated Pho Cuon Huong Mai Restaurant.
 There are two locations (on opposite sides of the street) and the space is both clean and air-conditioned.
 The rolls, which we enjoyed, come in a 10-count platter – but the reason we would go back is for the heaping serving of Pho Chien Phong.

 #9 BUN CA SEAFOOD RESTAURANTS IN HANOI